-Missie three years later: being a single mother after her husband Willie was shot during a poker scuffle.
-She and her son Mattie move back in with her parents Clark and Marty.
+Missie three years later: being a single mother after her husband Willie was shot during a poker scuffle, move back east near her parents, Clark and Marty.
 She finds finds a new teaching ...
 See full summary »

 Based on the bestseller by Catherine Marshall, Christy tells the story of an idealistic nineteen year old who leaves the comforts of her city home to teach school in the impoverished Appalachian community of Cutter Gap, Tennessee in 1912.
 Strength, determination, and faith guide young Christy Huddleston through unforeseen difficulties, help her to gain understanding of the proud mountain people, and win her mentorship, friendship, and the love of two men.
 Written by

 15 of 16 people found this review helpful.